Balasubramanian-pg/Fabric-Data-Engineering-Projects/Chapter 4 - Reporting & Business Intelligence/13-real-time-dashboards.md

     | order by Neighbourhood asc
     ```

-1. Apply the changes and verify that the bar chart still displays data for all neighborhoods.
+7.  **Apply the changes** and verify that the bar chart continues to correctly display data for all neighborhoods, now driven by the base query.

-1. Edit the **Bike Locations** map visual, and change the query to the following code:
+8. Similarly, **edit the Bike Locations map visual**.
+Change its query to leverage the base query:

     ```kql
     base_bike_data